simonen/obsidian/LINUX 1/FILES AND DIRECTORIES/File Ownership.md

 ```

 This opens a subshell and the effect is temporary until the subshell is closed.
-New files and olders are now **group owned** by the new **primary group**.
+New files and older are now **group owned** by the new **primary group**.
 The user must be either a member of that group or the group must have a group password.

 #### Changing User Ownership